This year's National Night Out has been cancelled due to COVID-19.

 Notes for Potential Coordinators

-The League City Police Department (LCPD) holds online NNO event registration beginning Tuesday, August 7 and ending Friday, September 21, 2018.
+The League City Police Department (LCPD) holds online NNO event registration beginning August 30 and ending September 25.
 We ask that HOAs, Neighborhood Watch groups, and management companies take the role as coordinators of their events.
 Fill out the NNO Registration Form (DOC).
-After completing registration, either email or hand deliver it to Officer Galyean or Officer Young.
+After completing registration, either email or hand deliver it to Officer Montero or Officer Young.

 The Police Department will attempt to visit all registered locations.
 Police attendance at a NNO event cannot be guaranteed due to manpower and public safety call load, but every effort is made to accommodate all requests every year.
 The Fire Department is a volunteer organization and also strives to visit as many events as possible, but LCVFD may not be requested or guaranteed.